Discouraged worker: India

 The discouraged worker effects in India are divided into two concepts, unexplained gender wage gap and degree of underemployment.
 The discouraged worker effects are related to the recession in the business cycle, mainly affecting women or the secondary income earners in the household.
-Gender discrimination in the labor market, the lack of job opportunities, and the wage gap discourage women to enter the labor force in India.
+Gender discrimination in the labor market, the lack of job opportunities, and the wage gap discourage women from entering the labor force in India.

 In Kerala, India, it worsened the female-to-male wage ratio between 2004 and 2012, which is one of the causes why it generated discouraged women workers.
 The discouraged worker effect of the wage gap was 2.6% in 2011/12 in India, which is the ratio of a 1% increase in the wage gap.
 This ratio of the wage gap for India exceeds the ratio for the Republic of Korea and Japan.

-Gender imbalance for the participation rate is historically higher in the southern states than in the northern states.
+Gender imbalance for the participation rate is historically lower in the southern states than in the northern states.
 For example, the participation rate was 21% for all all-India of, whereas 25% was in Andhra Pradesh, which is in the south of India, and 14% in Uttar Pradesh, which is in the north of India.
 The participation rate for Kerala was 42%, which is much higher than the national average, while the rate for Uttarakhand was 21% in 2011/12.
 The participation rate of the labor force for women is higher in western and southern states than in central India.
 The participation rate is positively related to the education level.
 As the education level reached to graduate, the probability of labor force entry increased by 5.7% in 2011/12.